By Enygmator on

 relibc (Redox OS’s

-Redox OS code base is organized (in order to help newcomers make sense of it), but I guess it would be more appropriate to make it part of the documentation.
+Redox OS code base is organized (in order to help newcomers make sense of it), but I guess it would be more appropriate to make it part of the documentation to be done on a future date.
+This will encourage more contributors.

 I first took time to get a